DylanCheetah/simple-todo/lessons/11-todo_list_details.md

 </div>
 ```

 This form will be displayed after clicking the edit button beside the todo list name.
+Since we are using an HTTP PUT request to submit the form, we must pass the CSRF token in the "X-CSRFToken" header.
 We can use the same form class for our create and update forms, but we do need to create a form class for our task create form.
 Open `simple-todo/simple_todo/todo_lists/forms.py` and modify it like this:
 ```python
 from django import forms